diogolbar/portfolio/README.md

   * Demand Forecast: In this project a standard regression approach is used to forecast multiple time series for the next year sales for 10 stores and 50 items.
 Data used is available at Kaggle.

   * Fraud Detection: This project uses data from the IEEE Fraud Detection Challenge.
-Here a dataset with 400+ features is explored in order to detect frauds from customers' purchases.
+Here a dataset with 400+ features is explored in order to detect and classify frauds from customers' purchases.

 * ### End-to-End